tscheepers/Wikipedia-Summary-Dataset/README.md

 Dataset construction
 -----

 The dataset was constructed using a script that calls Wikipedia API for every page with their `page_id`.
-The correct way to construct summaries without any unwanted articats is the [TextExtracts](https://www.mediawiki.org/wiki/Extension:TextExtracts) extsnsion.
+The correct way to construct summaries without any unwanted artifacts is the [TextExtracts](https://www.mediawiki.org/wiki/Extension:TextExtracts) extension.
 So the API call we used, also uses the TextExtracts extension to create the summaries or introductions.
 As you can imagine, this takes quite a while.

-The actual downloading is done using `download.py` and stores the raw json output of the API in a seperate folder.
+The actual downloading is done using `download.py` and stores the raw JSON output of the API in a separate folder.
 Afterwards the script `process.py` can combine all these API responses into two big files, i.e. a `.txt` file and a `.vocab` file.

 Scripts to create the dataset are provided in this [repository](src).
 They require a local Wikipedia installation and access to its MySQL database filled with data to get the page identifiers (`page_id`).
-You can fill a MySQL database with the wikipedia data from the dump using [MWDumper](https://github.com/wikimedia/mediawiki-tools-mwdumper).
+You can fill a MySQL database with the Wikipedia data from the dump using [MWDumper](https://github.com/wikimedia/mediawiki-tools-mwdumper).

 Additionally, we would ask you not to build the dataset using the official Wikipedia API if this is not needed, since building the dataset would require calling the API for every page and this puts strain on their public API. **Please respect the `maxlag=5` parameter if you use the official API `en.wikipedia.org/w/api.php`.**